 If you are searching for an Australian design registered from 1907 onwards, first use the print and online resources and indexes listed on this guide under the heading Australian Designs and Australian Design indexes.
-You should not need the microfiche collection, which is organised by Locarno class and sub-class numbers across all the years in each sequence described below.
-Our print indexes give the class number and not the sub-class number.

 The microfiche are held in drawers in two major sequences:

 Microfiche sequence: Australia Registered designs 1906 to 6 March 1984.

 Despite the 1906 date given in the title, these designs include nineteenth century Victorian design registrations registered from the 1860s up to 1906, when the Australian Designs Act became law.
 Other states (or colonies as they were before Federation) are included.
 The microfiche collection is arranged in drawers by Locarno class number and sub-class, not by year.
 For retrieval purposes, you need to know the class number.

 When you view the microfiche, you will see that they are organised by Class number followed by design number order (it's not necessary to know the sub-=class number).
 The designs are then listed chronologically under each class/ sub class - for example 25/ 02.
 Pre 1907 designs will appear frist under each class and sub-class and are listed alphabetically by state (colony) and then number (so for example VIC 20 will be listed after SA21 or QLD 23)

 Australian Registered Designs Updates 7 March 1984 to 30 September 1998